IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 ### Security and Privacy

-Our team is very sensitive to security and privacry issues.
+Security and privacy are top priorities for our team in developing our project.
+We have taken several measures to ensure the protection of user data:

+1. **HTTPS-only connection**
     Firstly, our Web client would allow connections only via HTTPS, which will ensure security of transferring data via Internet.
+2. **No sensitive data storage**
+    We do not ask any sensitive information from our clients, such as name, date of birth, to minimize the risks associated with data leakage.
+3. **Encryption of data**
     Secondly, we will use encryption and hashing algorithms for saving user passwords, which should help avoid data leakage in case of hacking.
+4. **Synchronization with server is optional**
+    Our application offers users the freedom to choose whether they want to synchronize their data with a remote cloud server.
+    Cloud-dependent features like **ML** (Machine learning) and Account synchronization are available but not mandatory, base functionality goes **offline** and covers most of user needs.
+5. **Attack-resistant SSH**
     As for our servers, we will use ssh keys for connection, denying use of passwords, as it is vulnerable to attaks.

 ### Error Handling and Resilience